davidcarboni/restolino/README.md

 #### Is it really this cool?

+I'm still aced that I can edit code, adding new fields, methods, annotations - even classes - and it's there when I refresh the browser.
+After years of productivity-sapping build-redeploy cycles, there's something utterly delicious and deeply freeing about it.

 I was able to create a project from scratch and get to a running API in 10 minutes by cutting and pasting the above snippets.
 For me that's a lot faster than configuring Spring or even Jersey, not to mention the time I've spent debugging config.

 Honestly, I originally build this in a day so don't expect a miracles.
 I hope it gives you a boost with getting stuff done rather than learning to love a fancy framework.
 Class reloading took longer and I ditched Servlets for embedded Jetty with raw Handlers along the way.

-I'm still aced that I can edit code, adding new fields, methods, annotations and even classes, and it's up and running when I refresh the browser.
-After years of productivity-sapping build-redeploy cycles, there's something utterly delicious and deeply freeing about it.

 The code isn't perfect, but it should just work - and let you work.
 Let me know if you like it.